christiangenco/microconfrecap/editor/posts/courtland-allen.md

 **Apart from content marketing, are there others ways to get early traction?**

 It depends a lot on your target customers.
 Everyone knows about the default places to launch (HN, product hunt).

+Is your audience indie game developers?
+Spend a lot of time with them.
+Learn what influencers they care about, where they hang out online (watering holes), and where they get their news.